flpm/oak/output/lists/subjects.md

     name: about Personal Growth
     title: 'Theme: Personal Growth'
     subtitle: Books about personal growth and related topics
-    description: 'I have 2 books about Personal Growth in my bookshelf.
+    description: 'I have 2 books about Personal Growth in my personal library.

       ### Titles: